-During a two-month period, Moriyama contributed to IBM/terratorch by developing scalable model training and object detection workflows.
-He implemented Slurm-based batch training scripts in Python and Shell to enable distributed training on the Sen1Floods11 dataset, supporting multi-node and multi-GPU environments.
-Moriyama also established a foundational object detection framework, refactoring configuration management in YAML and introducing model factories to streamline detector benchmarking.
-His work included optimizer tuning and parameter freezing enhancements, which improved training efficiency and stability.
-By addressing both feature development and bug fixes, Moriyama delivered robust, maintainable solutions that advanced reproducibility and onboarding for new models and datasets.
+Moriyama contributed to IBM/terratorch by developing scalable model training and object detection workflows over a two-month period.
+He implemented Slurm-based batch processing scripts in Python and Shell to enable distributed training on the Sen1Floods11 dataset, supporting multi-node and multi-GPU environments.
+Moriyama also established a foundational object detection framework, introducing modular configuration management in YAML and model factories for flexible detector benchmarking.
+He refactored configuration logic, improved optimizer handling with AdamW, and enhanced parameter freezing for training efficiency.
+His work addressed both feature development and bug fixes, resulting in more reproducible, maintainable, and efficient deep learning pipelines within the repository.

 December 2024: Delivered key improvements to IBM/terratorch's Object Detection workflow, including a configuration refactor, optimizer tuning (AdamW in YAML), a wrapper bug fix, and parameter freezing enhancements.
 These changes improve training stability, efficiency, and model correctness, enabling faster iteration and clearer configuration management.